 Instructions

 1. Prep the squash: Preheat the oven to 400°F and line a baking sheet with parchment paper.
 Halve the squash lengthwise (cutting through the stem), then scoop out and discard the seeds.
 Slice into 2-inch wedges and arrange them on the baking sheet.
-Drizzle with olive oil, then use your hands to coat each piece evenly (use more or less oil depending on the size of your squash).
+Drizzle with olive oil, then use your hands to coat each piece evenly (use more or less oil depending on the size of your squash)

 2. Roast the squash and pecans: Spread the pecans on a separate, smaller baking sheet.
 Slide both trays into the oven—pecans on the top rack, squash on the middle.
 Toast the pecans for about 10 minutes, until fragrant and golden, then set them aside to cool.
 Continue roasting the squash for 45 minutes total, flipping each wedge after 30 minutes so both sides caramelize (set separate timers for the pecans and squash so nothing over-roasts).
 Let the squash cool slightly once it’s out of the oven, then finely chop the pecans.